-I find Miracle 511 to do a great job of sealing cement tile.
 See my test results sealing cement tile here.

 Fila Chemicals USA, Corp.
 10800 NW 21st Strett # 170 Miami (FL) 33172

+There were some great videos of the making of hydraulic cement tile near Barcelona, Spain, but they have since been removed.
 Using the Google translation tool, I did an auto-translation then pasted the quasi-English version of some interesting text here.
 It is about the restoration work done on some historic cement tile floors:

 Anyone who has visited the Solar Marquise may not have noticed that, beyond the architecture, the objects and works the floor of the house next to guard a lot of history and subtle art.
 The tiles of the entry of the House No. 1 are hydraulic, which is manufactured through a process of pressing craft that uses water, as the name says.
 "Depending on the design, the work may take months, as each ladrilho is done individually," explains Zilton Michiles, partner at Ornatos Nossa Senhora da Penha, responsible for the restoration of tiles of the house and one of only workshops in the world to make such work.